EverestAPI/Everest/CONTRIBUTING.md

 While many mods also make use of non-public code it is not as important to maintain backwards compatibility for it.

 New features should only be added to improve or un-hardcode vanilla features, especially for general use in code mods (f.e.
 [StrawberryRegistry](https://github.com/EverestAPI/Everest/blob/dev/Celeste.Mod.mm/Mod/Registry/StrawberryRegistry.cs), [CustomNPC](https://github.com/EverestAPI/Everest/blob/dev/Celeste.Mod.mm/Mod/Entities/CustomNPC.cs), [Custom Events](https://github.com/EverestAPI/Everest/blob/dev/Celeste.Mod.mm/Patches/EventTrigger.cs)).
-Gameplay mechanics, entities, and other features not present in the base game are usually better suited for a mod.
+Gameplay mechanics, entities, and other features not present in the base game are usually better suited for a mod, although some exceptions will be made on a case by case basis.

 ## Patching
 As with in adding content, patches *must not* change the functionality of the base game, or change any public API.